canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/deploy-ubuntu-pro-cluster-with-eks-pro-ami.rst

 .. meta::
    :description: Learn how to deploy Ubuntu Pro EKS clusters using an EKS Pro AMI.
 Includes steps for creating an eksctl config file and using it to deploy the cluster.

+.. _deploy-ubuntu-pro-cluster-with-eks-pro-ami:

 Deploy an Ubuntu Pro EKS cluster - using a Pro AMI
 ==================================================

 This guide shows how to deploy an Ubuntu Pro EKS cluster using an EKS Pro AMI.

-An EKS Pro AMI is an :doc:`Ubuntu EKS AMI <./deploy-ubuntu-cluster-with-eks-ami>` that includes the `Pro subscription`_, which provides services such as Livepatch for LTS-based nodes and Expanded Security Maintenance (ESM).
+An EKS Pro AMI is an :ref:`Ubuntu EKS AMI <deploy-ubuntu-cluster-with-eks-ami>` that includes the `Pro subscription`_, which provides services such as Livepatch for LTS-based nodes and Expanded Security Maintenance (ESM).
 It also grants the cluster a license to run Pro containers with no limitations on quantity or variety.

 Ubuntu Pro 22.04 LTS supports EKS up to version 1.34, while Ubuntu 24.04 LTS will continue supporting current and future EKS versions.
 Currently, only 22.04 LTS provides NIST-validated FIPS components.
-For earlier versions or other combinations of EKS and Ubuntu releases, use Pro tokens as described in :doc:`./deploy-ubuntu-pro-cluster`.
-To include FIPS, refer to :doc:`./deploy-ubuntu-pro-fips-cluster`.
+For earlier versions or other combinations of EKS and Ubuntu releases, use Pro tokens as described in :ref:`deploy-ubuntu-pro-cluster`.
+To include FIPS, refer to :ref:`deploy-ubuntu-pro-fips-cluster`.

 Prerequisites
 -------------